0330 822 0505

 Find out about financing a house to sell (also known as a renovation mortgage) and how to get the best rate.

-Buy to sell mortgages are an attractive option for anyone looking to buy, and then sell, a property quickly.
+Buy-to-Sell mortgages are an attractive option for anyone looking to buy and sell a property quickly.

-In this article you’ll find out what a buy-to-sell mortgage is, how to get one and where to find the best interest rate deals.
+In this article, you’ll learn what a buy-to-sell mortgage is, how to get one, and where to find the best interest rate deals.

-Property investors are the prime customer for buy to sell mortgages, where an opportunity to buy a property, complete some renovations, and then sell it on straight away is identified.
+Property investors are the prime customers for buy-to-sell mortgages, where an opportunity to buy a property, complete some renovations, and then sell it straight away is identified.
 This is also known as ‘flipping’.

 Maximise your chance of approval with specialist advice from an expert in Buy to Sell Mortgages.